gogetta69/TMDB-To-VOD-Playlist/README.md

 # TMDB To VOD Playlist
-Create Movies and TV Series Video on Demand (VOD) Playlist's using Xtream Codes or M3U8 Format.
+Create Live TV, Movies and TV Series Video on Demand (VOD) Playlist's using Xtream Codes or M3U8 Format.

-Generate video-on-demand movie and TV series playlists effortlessly with this script.
-The script utilizes TMDB and Real Debrid (with a few direct sources that do not require a Real Debrid API key) to dynamically create playlists.
-By emulating Xtream Codes apps like Tivimate, IPTV Streamers Pro, XCIPTV Player, and others, it provides comprehensive metadata including descriptions, cast and crew details, trailers, poster images, and backdrop images.
+Generate dynamic playlists for Live TV, Movies and TV Series using a mock version of Xtream Codes.
+Create IPTV, Movies and Series playlists with comprehensive metadata.
+Streaming links located using TMDB, Real-Debrid, Premiumize and Direct Sources.
+Ideal for use with apps like iMplayer, Tivimate, IPTV Streamers Pro, XCIPTV Player and more.

 [![Download ZIP](https://img.shields.io/badge/Download%20ZIP-latest-blue?style=for-the-badge&logo=github)](https://github.com/gogetta69/TMDB-To-VOD-Playlist/archive/refs/heads/main.zip)
 <br>